theparanoids/ysshra/README.md

-# PSSHCA SSHRA
+# YSSHRA
-SSHRA is the registration authority of PSSHCA (Paranoids SSHCA).
+YSSHRA is the registration authority of YSSHCA (Yahoo SSHCA).

 >
 > A service to authenticate the client and provision ephemeral SSH user certificate.